Gustav Hölscher: Biography

 Gustav Hölscher died following a short illness in September 1955.

 Works

 The importance of Hölscher's academic work extends beyond the Old Testament chronicling of Jewish history in the early postcanonical period and the accompanying orientalist issues.
 Particularly important in the context of research historiography was his attempt, influenced by Wilhelm Wundt, to provide psychological interpretation the old testament prophets in terms of recorded religious history.

-Anadditional focus of his research was on Nicholas of Cusa.
+An additional focus of his research was on Nicholas of Cusa.